AstirisAQW/BlackJack-MIPS-Assembly/README.md

     *   The dealer's score is initially partially hidden (only the value of the face-up card is implicitly known to the player, and the total score is displayed as "**").

 4.  **Player's Turn:**
-    *   The player is prompted to either "Hit" (draw another card) or "Stay" (keep their current hand).
+    *   The player can either "Hit" (draw another card) or "Stay" (keep their current hand).
-    *   If the player chooses to "Hit", another card is dealt, and their score is updated.
+    *   If the player chooses to "Hit", another card is dealt to the players hand, and their score is updated.
     *   If the player's score exceeds 21 (a "Bust"), the player automatically loses, and the game ends.
     *   The player can continue to "Hit" until they choose to "Stay" or "Bust".